gg0h/CTF/picoctf/2021/whats_your_input/whats_input.md

 ```

-this is a simple py2 str format vulnerability
+this is a simple py2 input eval vulnerability

 ```
 What's your favorite number?